Bernard Hepton: Radio and film

 On radio, Hepton played the role of Albert, in Stranger in the Home by Alan Dapre, also the role of The Old Man in the Corner, the amateur and mostly sedentary, sleuth in the BBC Radio 4 dramatic adaption called The Teahouse Detective (1998–2000) by Baroness Orczy.
 He also starred in Robert Barr's quirky detective radio series "Galbraith" as Inspector Bill Galbraith on BBC radio and as Dr Soppoth in Peter Tinniswood radio monologue "The Governor's Consort" starring Mary Wimbush.
 On October 2, 1982, Hepton played Malvolio to Harriet Walter's Olivia in a BBC Radio 4 production of Shakespeare's Twelfth Night for Saturday Night Theatre.
+On April 25, 1993, Hepton played Montague in a BBC R3 production of Romeo and Juliet directed by Kenneth Branagh.

 Hepton's appearances in feature films were less frequent.
 He made his debut in 1949.
 He made a brief appearance as Thorpey, a gangster, in the classic British crime thriller Get Carter (1971) and another small role, as Milton Goldsmith, in Voyage of the Damned (1976).

 Personal life and death

+Hepton was said, by his friends, to be "very private" and seldom spoke of his acting career.
 Hepton married actress Nancie Oldfield Jackson in 1957.
 Jackson played Thomas More’s wife Alice opposite Hepton as More in the 1957 television film A Man for All Seasons; Hepton and she settled in Barnes, London.
 Jackson died on 18 January 1977.
 Hepton married the actress Hilary Joyce Liddell in 1979; he was widowed for a second time when Liddell died on 4 April 2013.
 Hepton died on 27 July 2018, aged 92, in Martin Mill, Dover, Kent.
+In his will he left behind a substantial donation to an actors' cafe.
+He was succeeded by a nephew and a great niece.